Psychopatate-spec/Pomodoro/README.md

 ## Usage
 - Click "Start" to begin a Pomodoro session.
 - Use "Pause" and "Reset" as needed.
-- Switch between work and break intervals.
-- Use the notes section to jot down tasks, ideas, or anything relevant during your session.
 - Customize timer durations if desired.
+- Click "Play Music" to toggle background music on or off.

 ## Technologies Used
 - HTML